Syllabus

 • No video recording at all

-• All such devices to be turned OFF and placed OUT OF SIGHT during quizzes, in-class writing, or similar.
-See further the Academic Honesty section of this syllabus.
+• All such devices are to be turned OFF and placed OUT OF SIGHT during quizzes, in-class writing, or similar, at the instructor's discretion.
+See further the Academic Honesty section of this syllabus

 Those who fail to abide by the above conditions will lose the privilege of using such devices, even for valid purposes, in class.